Welfare

 welfare system contributes greatly to the breakdown of the family.

-government, the less necessary fathers are for their support.
+families receive from government, the less necessary fathers are for their

 o